 - Indian Rupee (INR) rises for a third straight day

-The US Dollar is falling against the Rupee but rising against its major peers.
-The US Dollar Index, which measures the greenback versus a basket of major currencies, trades +0.13% at the time of writing at 102.19 after two days of declines yesterday.
-Across the week, the USD trades flat.
+The US Dollar is falling across the board.
+The US Dollar Index, which measures the greenback versus a basket of major currencies, trades at +0.16% at the time of writing at 101.90, extending losses from the previous session.

 The US dollar is weakening across the board as investors just last for cash comment from Federal Reserve speakers.
 In the previous session, several federal officials pointed to raising interest rates in July but suggested that it may be difficult to keep raising interest rates thereafter.